 Hemangiomas can come from genetics, sun exposure, trauma or for no apparent reason.
 Small hemangiomas called cherry angiomas are very common in the 5th decade and beyond, but they can also appear on a child’s face.
-These can be easily and successfully treated by either the VBeam Laser or the Vantage laser, both available at Advanced Dermatology.
+These can be easily and successfully treated by the VBeam Laser.

 In babies we call them strawberry hemangiomas.
 Although these can resolve spontaneously when they involve the face or are very large on the body we treat with steroids, beta-blockers, and lasers.
 Recent research suggests treatment of these earlier in life results in a better long term outcome.